-Greek has four cases, which means pronouns, nouns, and articles have up to four forms, depending on how they are used in a sentence.
+Greek has four cases, which means that three parts of speech – pronouns, nouns, and articles – each have up to four forms, depending on how they are used in a sentence.
 (And that doesn’t even include gender and number differences!
 More about

 those in future lessons.)

 1. Nominative case – Ονομαστική

 Also known as the "naming case," the nominative is the form of nouns and